 - Independent Evaluation of the Reduction of Maternal and Neonatal Mortality in Kenya

-HEART is a consortium of leading organisations in international development, health, nutrition and education.
+HEART is a consortium of leading organisations in international development, health, nutrition, education, social protection and water & sanitation (WASH).
 We work together to support the use of evidence and expert advice in policymaking.

-HEART helps time-pressured decision-makers better understand, interpret and apply health, nutrition and education evidence.
+HEART helps time-pressured decision-makers better understand, interpret and apply evidence.
 Our knowledge and consultancy services are tailored to support policy decisions and we respond rapidly to requests for assistance as they arise.

 What services do we offer?